National Register of Historic Places in San Francisco

 The upstairs was painted by the Ivory Tower Group of the Regionalists faction, artists who desired to preserve the sentimental illusion of an isolated American purity with a nationalistic streak, even as the fabric of the nation was tattered by the protracted Great Depression.

-Adapted from the NRHP Nomination Form.
+Adapted from the NRHP Nomination Form submitted in 2007 and updated in 2018.